stneric/quota-for-openwebui/README.md

 volumes:
   open-webui: {}
 ```
 As long as you have this volume mapping in place, your plugin and its quota data will be safe.
 If you run a container without this persistent volume, **all quota data will be lost** every time the container is stopped or recreated.

 ---

 ## How It Works

+#### Quota Lock (Filter)
-The plugin's logic is contained within the `inlet` function, which runs before every request is sent to a language model.
+The filter's logic is contained within the `inlet` function, which runs *before* every request is sent to a language model.
 1. It intercepts the incoming request and identifies the user by their unique ID.
 2. It loads the usage data from the `quota_data.json` file.
 3. It checks the current user's request `count` for the current month (e.g., "2025-06").
-4. If the user's count is less than `MONTHLY_REQUEST_LIMIT`, it increments the count, saves the data back to the file, and allows the request to proceed.
+4. If the user's count is less than `MONTHLY_REQUEST_LIMIT`, it increments the count, saves the data, and allows the request to proceed.
 5. If the count has reached the limit, it raises an exception, blocking the request and showing an error to the user.

+#### Show My Quota (Action)
+The action runs when a user clicks the corresponding button.
+1. It identifies the currently logged-in user.
+2. It reads the *same* `quota_data.json` file.
+3. It retrieves the user's current `count`, calculates the remaining requests based on the `MONTHLY_REQUEST_LIMIT`, and formats a user-friendly message.
+4. It sends this message directly back to the user's chat interface.

 ### Data Storage

-The plugin will create a `data` folder and a `quota_data.json` file inside its directory (`backend/data/filters/quota_lock/`).
+The plugin uses a `quota_data.json` file stored in the location specified by the `QUOTA_DATA_FILE` valve (defaulting to `data/quota_data.json` relative to the `backend` directory).
 The data is stored in a simple JSON format, mapping user IDs to their monthly usage.

 **Example `quota_data.json`:**
 ```json
 {
     "3ca79777-2ef1-46cc-a07e-31cdd54dbf4d": {